 Ecuador's island offshoot was a pirate hideaway until its uniquely evolved bestiary provided an evolutionary bonanza for a spellbound Charles Darwin in the 19th century.
 The landscape – forest, smoking volcanic features, sweeping coast – is as breathtaking as its wildlife that shows no fear of humans – from seals and penguins to giant tortoises and salt-snorting iguanas.
-Each of the archipelago's islands offers varied geography and ecology.
+Each of the Galapagos Islands offers its own varied geography and ecology.

 Manaus is the base for the northern forest, including the wildlife and pristine jungle environment of Jaú National Park.
 Cruise past tropical archipelagos, looking for pink river dolphins and giant otters.
 Or encounter native culture canoeing to Yanomami and Tukano villages.
 In the southern forest, spot some of the 550 bird species and multiple types of monkey, as well as giant capybaras grazing the riverbanks.

 Straddling the Argentina-Brazil border, Iguazu, the world's finest cascades stretch 3km and tower higher than Niagara.
 There are over 270 falls, and you’ll need to border-hop for the full experience.
 The Brazilian side has rainforest walks and catwalks above the cascades, while Argentina allows you to cruise upriver on a zodiac – navigating rapids to reach the Devil’s Throat Canyon.